 Why do you want to study in the UK?

-Why did you want to study in the UK rather than in your home country or in another English-speaking language country?
+You may be expected to explain how you will afford your study in the UK, especially if there are alternative options in your home country which are more affordable.
+Consider why you want to study in the UK rather than in your home country or in another English language speaking country.
 What are the factors that you considered before making this decision?

 Why did you choose your course?
 What modules will you be studying?

 - How long it is

 - What qualification you will receive

 - What is the structure of the course like

 - What modules you are interested in studying